AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-duration-intro.1.md

-## How long do you expect to employ this person for?
+## How long will the duration of employment be for?

-[Description text to be provided]
+This question is asked because it is related to the amount of years you can sponsor someone for.